martyn82/handbook/docs/_pages/tactics/performance/demand/bound-queue-sizes.md

 top: tactics
 parent: tactics-performance-demand
 grandparent: tactics-performance
+excerpt: Setting an appropriate limit on the amount of queued arrivals prevents overloading the system.
 ---

 This controls the maximum number of queued arrivals and consequently the resources used to process the arrivals.